Fyütch

 Harold Michael Simmons II (born September 17, 1988), better known by his stage name Fyütch, stylized as FYÜTCH (or FYUTCH) (formerly named Future and Mr. Flattop), is a Grammy-nominated rapper, singer, songwriter, record producer, educator, and content creator best known for his album Family Tree and appearances on The Today Show.
-In 2021, he quickly became an artist to watch in children's music, releasing several charting singles on Sirius XM Radio Kids Place Live and collaborations with Divinity Roxx, Rissi Palmer, and Pierce Freelon.
+In 2021, he began working in children's music, releasing several charting singles on Sirius XM Radio Kids Place Live and collaborating with Divinity Roxx, Rissi Palmer, and Pierce Freelon.

 Early life and education

 Simmons was born in Gary, Indiana on September 17, 1988.
-At age 7, he won the citywide speech contest and began gaining local popularity as a public speaker.
-According to his 2019 TEDx Talk, Simmons performed speeches at various events as child, including Washington, D.C. on the steps of the Congress building.
-When he was 8, his family moved to Nashville, Tennessee.
+At age seven, he won the citywide speech contest and began gaining local popularity as a public speaker.
+According to his 2019 TEDx Talk, Simmons performed speeches at various events as a child, including Washington, D.C., on the steps of the Congress building.
+When he was eight, his family moved to Nashville, Tennessee.
 In 2006, he graduated from Hume-Fogg High School, where he played alto saxophone in the jazz band and volunteered for several local youth organizations.
 He then attended Belmont University, where he became a member of the Phi Beta Sigma fraternity, and graduated in 2011 from Belmont's Mike Curb College of Entertainment and Music Business.

 Career

-2006-2009: Career beginnings
+2006–2009: Career beginnings

 In 2006, Simmons and a few of his friends started a hip hop and soul band called The Legendary Biscuits and Gravy.
 They were nominated for Southern Entertainment Awards Best Indy R&B Artist of the Year in 2007.
 They quickly gained notoriety in Nashville and opened for Kanye West, GZA, and Nappy Roots.

 In 2009, Simmons released his first solo EP entitled The Sci Fly EP under the moniker Future The Artist.
 It received good reviews and was nominated for a Nashville Music award for Best Urban Recording of the Year.
 Following the EP, he released the Overnight Mixtape series, six mixtapes recorded during overnight studio sessions.
 The Nashville Scene spotlighted the Overnight Mixtapes, stating that Future the Artist dominated the local underground hip hop scene.